Indoqa/indoqa-boot/docs/jackson-dealing-with-json.md

 # Jackson: Dealing with Json

 A common use case for Indoqa-Boot is to provide Json resources.
-For that purpose the simplest approach is to use [AbstractJsonResourcesBase](https://www.javadoc.io/page/com.indoqa/indoqa-boot/latest/com/indoqa/boot/json/resources/AbstractJsonResourcesBase.html) which uses the [Jackson](https://github.com/FasterXML/jackson) object mapper.
+For that purpose the simplest approach is to use [AbstractJsonResourcesBase](https://www.javadoc.io/page/com.indoqa/indoqa-boot/latest/com/indoqa/boot/json/resources/AbstractJsonResourcesBase.html) which uses the [Jackson](https://github.com/FasterXML/jackson) object mapper for all methods it provides:

 ```java
 public class TestJsonResource extends AbstractJsonResourcesBase {